Finances & Fundraising

 - You cannot make a check out to yourself and sign it for reimbursement.
 Someone else must sign the check.

 - No debit cards are to be issued.

 - Keep the account balance under $5,000.
-For funds over $5,000, please send them to the Alumni Relations office for deposit into your chapter's BYU account.
+For funds over $5,000, please send to the Alumni Relations office for deposit into your chapter's BYU account.